Installation instructions

 Windows, from source using Visual Studio 2015

-Requirements: Visual Studio 2015 (full or community), boost (recent), CUDA 8.0, Matlab (R2012a or higher) and/or WinPython 2.7/3.x.
+Requirements: Visual Studio 2015 (full or community), boost (recent), CUDA 8.0, MATLAB (R2012a or higher) and/or WinPython 2.7/3.x.

 Using the Visual Studio IDE

-• Set the environment variable MATLAB_ROOT to your matlab install location.
+• Set the environment variable MATLAB_ROOT to your MATLAB install location.

 • Copy boost headers to lib\include\boost (i.e., copy the boost subdirectory from the boost source archive to lib\include), and boost libraries to lib\x64.